hpowell20/cs2063-master/Winter2021/Lab2/README.md

 **Lab Completion**

-* Show the following to the instructor or TA
+* Upload the following to the D2L assignment drop box
+	* ActivityOne.java
+	* ActivityTwo.java
-	* The working app along with the results of the number of method calls made when switching between orientations
+	* Results of the number of method calls made when switching between orientations

 * Keep a copy of your project work and answers for future reference